offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

 ## Specialization

-Given a specific set of types for the type parameters of a template, a template specialization is code that overrides the template generated code.
+Given a specific set of substitutions for the template parameters of a template, a template specialization is code that overrides the template generated code.
 Often times template specializations are introduced because they're more memory or computationally efficient than the standard template generated code.
 The classic example is a template that holds on to an array.
 Most C++ implementations represent a `bool` as a single byte, however it's more compact to store an array of `bool`s as a set of bits.

-Declare a template specialization as a template but with no type parameters, where the ...

- 1. code has all type parameters filled in with the types for the specialization.
- 2. name of the templated entity is followed by the types for the specialization.
+Declare a template specialization with the `template` keyword but without any template parameters (empty angle brackets).
+The class or function that follows should list out substitutions after its name and the code within it should be real (non-templated).

 ```c++
 // template